Crabtree's Kittle House

 The judge appointed a supervisor.
 She said the name quickly, as if it had been waiting on the tip of her tongue: Delia Farquharson.

-The Attorney for the Child, Jennifer Jackman, agreed immediately.
-She had a name ready too.
 The appointment happened in minutes — the casual efficiency of a courthouse where certain people are always available and certain names are always suggested.

 The judge also addressed jurisdiction.
 After Steve accepted New York, the judge moved to the next concern: she wanted Tara to stay put.
-Steve’s attorney had raised the possibility that Tara might leave the grandparents’ home — that she might take Evie somewhere else, somewhere further from Steve’s reach.
+Steve’s attorney had raised the possibility that Tara might leave the grandparents’ home, that she might take Evie somewhere else, somewhere further from Steve’s reach.

 The order was entered: the mother shall continue to reside with her parents and shall not relocate without court approval or written agreement of both parties.

 The order assumed that the Walsh compound was safe.
 It assumed that the grandparents were stable.
-It assumed that the family dynamics visible at Easter dinner — the controlled table, the performing children, the patriarch who counted change — were not themselves a form of confinement.
+It assumed that the family dynamics visible at Easter dinner, the controlled table, the performing children, the patriarch who counted change, were not themselves a form of confinement.

 Jennifer Jackman, the Attorney for the Child, had visited the Walsh compound and reported to the court: “I just saw them recently at their home and I’m satisfied with the baby, who is wonderfully happy and beautiful, growing very, very well, is safe at the house with the grandparents and the mother.”